 This may be a simple way to show the importance of context when it comes to language learning, but you have to start somewhere.
 You can slowly build from these simple words until you reach a point when it comes in and your student will start to communicate in English be it written or spoken.

-Do you have any thoughts about discourse in language learning?
+Do you have any thoughts about student and teacher talk in language learning?
 Leave a comment below and let us know what you think about it.
 We’d love to hear from you.

 Also be sure to give this article a share on Facebook, Pinterest, or Twitter.
-It’ll help other language teachers, like yourself who want to know what discourse is when it comes to learning a language.
+It’ll help other language teachers, like yourself who want to know more about teaching languages.